 Join us at one of the symposia on water management that we are hosting across the state to learn more about water management policy means for Alabama.

-In April of 2012, Governor Bentley issued a directive to five state agencies to put together a comprehensive water management plan by December 2013.
-This directive included a requirement for the agencies to include stakeholder input.
 You, as a citizen and river advocate, are an important stakeholder in this effort, and it is crucial that your voice is heard in this process.
 We encourage you to stay involved.
 Click here to see ADEM Director LeFleur's list of ways

 in which you can provide your input, and stay tuned for emails and updates from the Alabama Rivers Alliance.